 A Little About Me

-I’ve published two books (so far): F.I.R.E.: How Fast, Inexpensive, Restrained and Elegant Methods Ignite Innovation (HarperBusiness, 2014) and The Simplicity Cycle: A Field Guide To Making Things Better Without Making Them Worse (HarperBusiness, 2015).
+My first two books were: F.I.R.E.: How Fast, Inexpensive, Restrained and Elegant Methods Ignite Innovation (HarperBusiness, 2014) and The Simplicity Cycle: A Field Guide To Making Things Better Without Making Them Worse (HarperBusiness, 2015).

 I bring fast-paced, story-based presentations to conferences (SXSW, Lean StartUp, NYC Tech Council, SAP Ariba Live), which showcase my trademark blend of fun pop-culture sensibilities and deep engineering expertise.